vub/team/gitlab.md

 Some points we use milestone in Dwarves Foundation:
 - Milestones will be spawned corresponding to sprint time.
 - Milestones name are application versions that will be released.

-# Init project

-# Setup repositories

-Each repository must have those files as initialisation.

-- `README.md`:
-This file documents all things need to be noted in this repo.
-Depends on type of repo, README.md covers:

-   * Requirement installation
-   * How to compile and run
-   * Development(architecture, how to extend new feature)
-   * How to deploy

-We uses **issues board** for tasks management.
-Every issue must follow this template.

-We do use format for merge request(pull request) as well.

 # Workflow